wjakob/nanobind/docs/ownership_adv.rst

 transfer at a later point will make it usable again.

 Binding functions that return a ``std::unique_ptr<T, Deleter>`` always
-works: nanobind will then (re-)acquire ownership of the object.
+works: nanobind will then acquire or reacquire ownership of the object.

 Deleters other than ``std::default_delete<T>`` or ``nb::deleter<T>`` are *not supported*.